-Every patient who comes to Morris Hospital for emergency care is seen by a board-certified emergency medicine physician.
+In the Morris Hospital Emergency Department, physician services are provided by EPIC Group, an independent group of board-certified emergency medicine physicians.
 Emergency medicine physicians are specially trained to evaluate and treat patients during the early, and often most critical stages of an illness or injury.
 The treatment team also includes physician assistants and nurse practitioners, who compliment the care provided by the emergency physicians.
-These services are provided by EPIC Group.
+Patients will receive a separate bill from the EPIC Group.

 Depending on the diagnosis, patients can rest assured that an on-call physician is available in the following specialties: cardiology, family practice, gastroenterology, infectious disease, internal medicine, nephrology, neurology, obstetrics & gynecology, oncology, optometry, orthopedic surgery, otolaryngology (ear, nose & throat), pediatrics, plastic surgery, psychiatry, pulmonary medicine, general surgery, trauma surgery and urology.

 Morris Hospital provides a higher level of care as a result of a number of specialized designations and certifications: